 Step One: Start by heating the oil in the Instant Pot using the saute setting.
 Add the seasonings to the chicken and place the meat in the inner pot.
 Stir it around to ensure that the chicken is evenly coated with hot olive oil.
 Do not add a rack.

-Step Two: Add the lid and make sure the vent is sealed.
+Step Two: Add the lid and make sure the vent is turned to seal.
 Turn to high pressure for 2 minutes.
+The chicken will start to cook as it comes up to pressure which is why the cooking time seems low.

 NOTE: The Instant Pot will take around 8-10 minutes to come to pressure; this is normal.

 Step Three: Once the timer has gone off, let the instant pot release pressure naturally for around 2 minutes.
 Then complete a quick pressure release.
 Serve and enjoy!

 Expert Tip: if you just do a natural release the instant pot chicken tenderloins may be overcooked.